 Providing Vital Information and Practical Education

 We are proud to provide siblings with the resources they need to thrive across the lifespan.
 We offer workshops and helpful information on topics such as future planning, navigating the service system in Illinois, and understanding our own needs as siblings.
 We also educate agencies, parents, and the public on the unique needs of siblings and the importance of sibling support.
 Our vision is one of partnership; we work together with self-advocates, family members, and service providers to better serve the community.

 For example, we are grateful to work in close partnership with The Sibling Support Project in connecting young siblings with Sibshops, which are peer gatherings that give kids a chance to meet other siblings like them in a recreational, nonjudgmental setting.
 We are happy to provide a list of Illinois Sibshops and other support programs as well as help others link up to the Sibling Support Project in order to receive training in the Sibshop model.
 Each time we are able to sponsor a Sibshop workshop training, it allows more individuals to become facilitators, taking the Sibshop model into their local communities.
 And as a result, more families receive much-needed support.

 Bringing Local Siblings Together

 We are committed to letting siblings know that they are not alone in their struggles and joys.
-As such, we facilitate local gatherings throughout the year, offering opportunities for siblings of all ages to connect with one another.
+As such, we facilitate local gatherings throughout the year, offering opportunities for siblings of all ages to connect.

 Supporting Advocacy and Leadership

 As such, we partner with national sibling organizations to co-create educational materials, share our stories through media, host webinars and trainings, and participate in advocacy efforts.
-We welcome opportunities to present on sibling issues at conferences at the state, national, and international levels.
+We welcome opportunities to present on sibling issues at conferences.

 Moreover, they are committed to making that vision a reality.